- How is breast cancer in men treated?

 Not every patient needs adjuvant therapy.
 Whether or not you are likely to benefit from adjuvant therapy depends upon the stage and characteristics of your cancer and what type of surgery you had.
-Generally, if the tumor is larger or the cancer has spread to lymph nodes, it is more likely to have spread through the bloodstream, and you are more likely to see a benefit.
-But other features may determine whether or not a patient should be offered adjuvant therapy.
-Recommendations on adjuvant therapy are discussed in the sections on these treatments and in the section “Treatment by stage of breast cancer in men.”
+Generally, if the tumor is larger or the cancer has spread to lymph nodes, it is more likely to have spread through the bloodstream, and you are more likely to benefit.
+But other features may determine if a patient should be offered adjuvant therapy.
+Recommendations on adjuvant therapy are discussed in the sections on these treatments and in the section “Treatment of breast cancer in men, by stage .”

-Some patients are given treatment, such as chemotherapy or hormone therapy, before surgery.
-The goal of this treatment is to shrink the tumor in the hope it will allow a less extensive operation to be done.
+Some patients are given treatment before surgery to shrink the tumor in the hope it will allow a less extensive operation to be done.
+This often involves the same treatments used for adjuvant therapy, only giving them (or starting them) before surgery and not after.
 This is called neoadjuvant therapy.

 Last Medical Review: 09/30/2013